matschie1/MQTTDevice/README.md

 ### Main Functions

+- Add, edit and remove sensors, actors and induction
+- Configure OLED display
+- Configure misc settings
-- Firmware and SPIFFS Over the Air Updates
+- Firmware and SPIFFS Over the Air Update
-- Firmware and SPIFFS file upload
+- Firmware and SPIFFS update by file upload
 - Filebrowser for easy file management (eg backup and restore config.json)
 - DS18B20 temperature offset

 ### Misc Menu:
 In misc menu you can
+- configure time period to update sensor, actor, induction, system and display data
 - reset WiFi settings		-> ESP device will reboot in AP mode!
 - clear all settings		-> ESP device will reboot in AP mode!
 - edit MQTT broker IP address
 - configure event handling (actors and induction on/off with delay)
 - configure Debug output serial monitor
+- configure mDNS

 ### EventManager:
 Configured are 4 event queues: system, sensors, actors and induction.
 For example everything regarding the system will be thrown into the system queue, telling the eventmanager to proccess them by FIFO.

-#define SYS_UPDATE  100		-> System update events should be queued approx. every 100ms
+#define SYS_UPDATE  10		-> System update events should be queued approx. every 10ms

 #define SEN_UPDATE  5000	-> Sensor data read should be queued approx. every 5s